bluerogue251/expense_manager/README.md

 When displaying sums of expenses converted into a single currency, [the `Expense` model](https://github.com/bluerogue251/expense_manager/blob/master/app/models/expense.rb) joins expenses to exchange rates through a combination of currencies and date ranges, rather than through an integer id.
 See `self.sum_in(currency)` and `self.joins_exchange_rates(currency)`.

-To ensure each expense is joined to exactly one exchange rate, I use [Postgres check constraints](https://github.com/bluerogue251/expense_manager/blob/master/db/migrate/20140825191732_add_exchange_rate_date_range_constraint.rb) with `daterange` data types and the "`&&`" overlap operator to prevent records with overlapping currencies and date ranges from being created.
+To ensure each expense is joined to exactly one exchange rate, I used [Postgres check constraints](https://github.com/bluerogue251/expense_manager/blob/master/db/migrate/20140825191732_add_exchange_rate_date_range_constraint.rb) with `daterange` data types and the "`&&`" overlap operator to prevent records with overlapping currencies and date ranges from being created.
 Since financial data is at stake, I wrote this validation in the database rather than in ActiveRecord, so that it cannot be easily bypassed.

 Getting started
 ---------------